johanley/pei-daylight-saving-time/README.md

 This was the beginning of the full, continual adoption of ADT in modern times.

-  Modern adoption started in 1963, from midnight Apr 27 (Sat) to midnight Oct 26 (Sat).
-  Last Saturday in April until last Saturday in October (change at midnight).

-  Announcement from the Deputy Provincial Secretary, in the Guardian of April 27, 1963, page 13.
+There is an announcement from the Deputy Provincial Secretary, in the [Guardian of April 27, 1963, page 13](https://islandnewspapers.ca/islandora/object/guardian:19630427).

-  Guardian of April 11, 1963, page 1 has an article stating that ADT will be implemented for the first time since 1947:  ("fast time")
+The [Guardian of April 11, 1963, page 1](https://islandnewspapers.ca/islandora/object/guardian:19630411) has an article stating that ADT will be implemented.
-    "During the past few years, while other provinces were on advance time, this province had a form of Daylight Saving Time, called 'advanced summer hours'.
-The government took the lead by opening and closing its offices an hour earlier during the six months Daylight Saving Time was in effect in other parts of the country."

-  1965: midnight April 24 (Sat) to midnight October 30 (Sat) (Guardian Apr 24, 1965)
+It incorrectly states: *"For the first time since 1947, at least, Daylight Saving Time will be official in Prince Edward Island this summer."*
+This is incorrect, since ADT was used in 1960.